 - It's zucchini season and you're being invaded by zucchini!
 (By the way, if you haven't tried my Chocolate Zucchini Bread you definitely have got too!!!!)

 - Can be made with or without chocolate chips!
 (I always sneak some in just like I do with my Banana Oatmeal Muffins...shhh!)

 - Makes 9-12 muffins or 3 mini loaves of bread instead of a standard loaf if you prefer.

 - Bananas - How do you know if your bananas are too ripe or just ripe enough for baking?
 They should not have green on the peels.
 As bananas ripen the starches in the turn to sugars which allows us to be able to add less granulated sugar to the recipe.
 So you're looking for your bananas to have brown freckles covering at least ½ the peel.
-Totally brown bananas that are syrupy when peeled are too ripe.
+Totally brown overripe bananas that are syrupy when peeled are too ripe.

 - Zucchini - No need to peel the zucchini first.
 Can be either yellow (golden) or green fresh zucchini.
 Small to medium zucchini are best for baking.
 Large zucchini tends to be much dryer, slightly bitter and the seeds inside have become large, stiff and have tough outsides.
 Many people wonder whether you need to squeeze the liquid out of the zucchini before using it due to too much moisture.
 Short answer is no. If you grate it and use it immediately you'll be fine.
 As grated zucchini sits out the liquid accumulates so if you pre-grate it you may need to wring out the excess moisture.
 FUN FACT: Did you know a zucchini is a summer squash that's also know as a "courgette"?